Heavenly Peace in the Earthly Dark

 I invite you to a time of connection.
 I invite you to a tradition.
 I invite you to a pause that can bring some peace, some rest, some wonder.

 I invite you to a virtual retreat in preparation for the depth of winter

 This fifth year of my virtual retreat, Going into the Dark, will be a day set aside for renewal and for rest with the support and companionship of others seeking the same.

 We’ll meet online together four times over the course of the day.
 During our calls, we’ll set intentions, listen to and meditate on poetry, listen to and share music, hear stories of the season, and delve deeply into the needs of our our own yearning hearts.

 In between our calls, I encourage each of you to engage in quiet, renewing activities.
 Maybe that means having a big nap or curling up with tea and a novel.
 Maybe it means getting out your pencils and coloring.
 Maybe it means stringing popcorn and cranberries with little ones.

 Together we will share the beauty and wisdom of the dark time of the year.

-This year’s Going Into the Dark retreat will take place on Saturday, December 15.
-We’ll meet four times over the course of the day:
+This year’s Going Into the Dark retreat is on Saturday, December 14th.
+We’ll meet four times during the day:

 8am PT/11am ET